 - Neurological and neuromuscular physicians at Rush have expertise in diagnosing and treating neuropathy.
 This focus can help you find the right treatment plan to improve your quality of life.

 - If the underlying cause of your neuropathy needs treatment, your neuromuscular physician can work with a variety of other specialists at Rush.
-These specialists include those with expertise in autoimmune disorders, multiple sclerosis (which can cause nerve pain), diabetes and orthopedic surgery.
+These specialists include those with expertise in autoimmune disorders, multiple sclerosis (which can cause nerve pain), diabetes, interventional pain medicine physicians and neuroseurgeons.